IohannRabeson/rescom/README.md

  ```cmake
     add_subdirectory(rescom)
 ```
- 2 - Create a folder for the resources in your project, add it few files and list them in a text file:
+ 2 - Create a folder for the resources in your project, add it few files and list them in a text file.
+The file `rescom.list` contains the files to embed, on file per line, the path must be relative to the directory of the list file:
  ```shell
 mkdir resources && cat "content.txt" > resources/rescom.list && cat "Hello world!" > content.txt
 ```